 The BPS has recognised telepractice and remote assessment administration as a viable practice for many psychologists in some circumstances, particularly during physical distancing.
 The role of psychologists is even more important during these times, as people are required to adopt new behaviours to limit the spread of the COVID-19 (Coronavirus).
 There is also growing concern about peoples' psychological, social and emotional wellbeing, as a result of issues such as trauma for COVID-19 survivors or those who have experienced a loss in the family.
 Anxiety and depression caused by loneliness and lack of social contact or isolation from friends and family are challenges that more people will require additional support to overcome.

-To assist where we can and enable you to continue supporting your patients either in the hospital or at home, We've made available, a selection of our reliable assessments for use by Speech and Language professionals, on Q-global, our web-based administration and reporting platform to support you in delivering assessments remotely or via Telepractice.
+To assist where we can and enable you to continue supporting your patients either in the hospital or at home, We've made available, a selection of our reliable assessments for use by Psychologists on Q-global, our web-based administration and reporting platform to support you in delivering assessments remotely or via Telepractice.